Battle of Beauport: Beauport

 When he arrived before Quebec on 26 June, Wolfe observed that the northern shore of the St. Lawrence River around Beauport (the Beauport shore), the most favourable site for the landing of troops, was strongly defended by the French, who had built entrenchments on high ground, redoubts and floating batteries.
 Wolfe consequently had to devise a plan involving a landing on some other location of the shore.
 The search for the best site kept him busy for weeks.

 Montmorency camp

-On the night of 8th or 9 July, British forces landed on the north shore, some 1.2 km east of the Montmorency Falls, east of where the French west-east defence line ended, at the mouth of the Montmorency River.
+On the night of the 8th or 9th of July, British forces landed on the north shore, some 1.2 km east of the Montmorency Falls, east of where the French west-east defence line ended, at the mouth of the Montmorency River.
 Wolfe landed first, leading the Louisbourg grenadiers, who were followed by the brigade commanded by George Townshend.
 The landing met no opposition from the French.
 James Murray, at the head of a part of his brigade, joined Wolfe and Townshend on 10 July.
 A camp was set up near the landing site.
 Wolfe ordered the construction of a battery to defend the camp, as well as rafts and floating batteries in anticipation of an attack on the French line.